rootpy/WebOOT/README.txt

 The web ROOT viewer.

+Fed up with writing plot scripts?

 Prerequisite:

-If this works, then weboot should work:
+If these work, then weboot should work:

     $ python -c "import ROOT"
+    $ convert -h
+    (from ImageMagick)

 Installation: